-For 25 years, young Macoun Club members have been choosing particular forest trees for their own; hundreds have been chosen.
-Rob maintains a brief update on every tree ever chosen up until 10 years ago.
-On every visit, we go back to see how our trees are doing.
+For 30 years, young Macoun Club members have been choosing particular forest trees for their own; hundreds have been chosen.
+Rob maintains a brief update on every tree ever chosen.
+On every visit, we go back to see how our trees are doing, and make notes.
 We look for signs of life and health, as well as injury and disease.
 What other life forms are involved in some way with our trees?
 Every member finds out for themselves.

 Who has had the littlest tree of all?

 Jessica Sim’s seedling Sugar Maple, with it’s first pair of true leaves

 Possibly the smallest study tree of all was Jessica’s seedling Sugar Maple.
 She chose it on September 15, 2001 (left).
 In November she found it, leafless and in winter dormancy, right beside the same mossy stone (below).

 We could tell from the brown marks on the leaves that this baby tree had already weathered most of the year’s growing season when this picture was taken.
 It would have sprouted four months earlier, in May.
 It will produce more recognizable maple leaves in its second year.

 The thin pointy thing right in the middle, between where the two green leaf stalks join the stem, is the bud that is next year’s stem and leaves.

 We could find Jessica’ Study Tree even without its leaves!

 You can’t find baby maple trees every year.
 Sugar Maples save up their energy for years before producing a good crop of seeds.
 2000 was a year of maple flowers, with the resulting seeds germinating the following spring (2001).
 But in 2001 the big trees were recuperating, and didn’t produce any flowers.
 No flowers, no seeds.
 And no new baby Sugar Maples in 2002.

 The last really heavy seed year before that was in 1992.
 The next wouldn’t happen until 2013.